orionrobots/orionrobots.github.io/wiki/speech_processing.md

 <p>Universities and Research groups are constantly striving to improve the current offerings, and remove many of the known limitations.
 Desktop software solutions like IBM Via Voice have certainly improved as the software is developed, and the machines that run it become a great deal more powerful.
 It has began to move on from simple command recognition towards dictation and capture.
 Of course its ability to deal with this is still limited by its inability to infer context or deal with any new words.
 </p>
 <h1  id="Uses">Uses</h1>
-<p>It is used a lot now in the toy and hobbyist robot community with <a class="wiki" href="/wiki/cybot.html" title="Cybot">Cybot</a>, and some of the more expensive toy robot offerings possessing the ability to deal with basic commands.
+<p>It is used a lot now in the toy and hobbyist robot community with <a href="/wiki/cybot.html" title="Cybot">Cybot</a>, and some of the more expensive toy robot offerings possessing the ability to deal with basic commands.
 They are often based upon the single chip recognition systems.
 </p>
 <p>Some offices use them for dictation, although a well trained typist will be excessively faster.
 </p>